Project

 As Engineer of Record, RK&K worked alongside the Delaware Department of Transportation (DelDOT), from development through construction engineering, to complete the Senator Margaret Rose Henry Bridge.

-Named after Senator Margaret Rose Henry, the first African American woman elected to the Delaware State Senate, the new 470-foot multimodal bridge above the Christina River includes two 12-foot travel lanes and a separated 14-foot-wide bicycle/pedestrian path with more than 1.5 miles of new and improved roads, sidewalks, parking, and drainage.
+Named after Senator Margaret Rose Henry, the first African American woman elected to the Delaware State Senate, this 470-foot multimodal bridge above the Christina River includes two 11-foot travel lanes and a separated 14-foot-wide bicycle/pedestrian path with more than 1.5 miles of new and improved roads, sidewalks, parking, and drainage.

 Through specialized structural and geotechnical design and innovative engineering techniques, many of which were used for the first time in Delaware, the bridge ushered in a new era for the state’s Riverfront and opened the door to additional redevelopment and growth.